-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.

-INDICATORS: c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: (7) Supporting Effective Governance INDICATORS: c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the Minister of Education; d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; and I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.